-Mr. Bishop does not own any Common Shares of the Corporation.
+Mr. Bishop owns 10,000 Common Shares of the Corporation.

 MABEL WONG

 • Chief Financial Officer

 Mabel Wong is the Chief Financial Officer of the Corporation and a Managing Director at Brookfield Asset Management, focused on finance and corporate operations for Brookfield's Infrastructure Group.
 Ms. Wong is responsible for the financial reporting, risk management, corporate finance and overall funding activities of the Corporation.